-Since 1960, Congress has raised, extended, or revised the debt limit 78 times.
+The US Treasury Department notes that since 1960, Congress has raised, extended, or revised the debt limit 78 times.
 Congressional action to alter the debt ceiling has occurred 49 times under Republican presidents and 29 times under Democratic presidents.

 The most well-known debt ceiling fight came in 2011, when Standard & Poor's (S&P) downgraded the United States debt rating from AAA (outstanding) to AA+ (excellent) on August 5th.
 The downgrade took place soon after Congress signed the Budget Control Act of 2011 that ended the preceding debt ceiling battle.
 According to the Government Accountability Office, the downgrade increased the Treasury's borrowing costs by about \$1.3 billion in that fiscal year.